biocore/qiime/doc/documentation/sra_field_list.rst

   same EXPRIMENT, the components from each STUDY need to be registered as a separate EXPERIMENT.

+  This field is used as the *refname* attribute of the
+  <MEMBER> element in the SRA Experiment XML file.
+It is also used to
+  derive several optional fields.

 POOL_PROPORTION

   Floating-point number representing the fraction of the pool that was intended to come from that library member.

+  This field is used as the *proportion* attribute of the
+  <MEMBER> element in the SRA Experiment XML file.

 BARCODE

   Barcode sequence used for each pool member.
 Each combination of barcode, primer and plate region must be unique.

+  This field is used as the text of the <BASECALL> element in the SRA Experiment XML file.
+It is also used to derive several optional fields.

 RUN_PREFIX